Klevan: History

 A settlement on the current territory of Klevan was first founded in the beginning of the 12th century on the banks of the Stubla River, a tributary of the Horyn.
 At the time, the settlement was named Kolyvan or Kolivan (Коливань).
 The first written mention of Klevan appeared in 1458, as a possession of the Czartoryski family.
-In 1654, the settlement was granted Magdeburg rights and in 1940, the town acquired the status of an urban-type settlement.
+Construction of the castle was started by Michał Czartoryski in 1454, and completed by his son Fedor.
+In the 1590s, Jerzy Czartoryski built the Church of the Assumption, which became one of the burial places of the Czartoryski family.
+Klewań was plundered by the Cossacks in 1648 and partly destroyed by the Tatars in 1653.
+In 1654, King John II Casimir Vasa vested the settlement with Magdeburg rights, established two annual fairs and two weekly markets.
+He also established the town's coat of arms, depicting Archangel Michael.
+Mikołaj Czartoryski built a town hall and established bakers' and weavers' guilds.
+Klewań, as it was known in Polish, was a private town, administratively located in the Volhynian Voivodeship in the Lesser Poland Province of the Kingdom of Poland.